GPII/universal/documentation/AuthorizationService.md

 #### grantWebPrefsConsumerAuthCode(userId, clientId, redirectUri, selectedPreferences)
 - **description**: Grant an Authorization Code for the specified user, client, redirect URI and selected preferences.
 We first check to see if we have an existing authorization for the user, client, and redirect URI.
 If we do, we issue a new code for that authorization.
 Otherwise we create a new authorization record and a new code.
 - **parameters:**
     - userId: String.
-A system generated unique number that identifies the user.
+A system generated unique id that identifies the user.
     - clientId: String.
-A system generated unique number that identifies the client.
+A system generated unique id that identifies the client.
     - redirectUri: String.
 The client redirection URI that the authorization server directs the user-agent to when a authorization is established.
     - selectedPreferences: Object.
 An object specifying the preferences that the user has selected to share, in the privacy ontology.
 An example:
     ```